websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/configuring-containers.md

     ```

     ```note::
-       See `DXP Docker Container Basics <./dxp-docker-container-basics.md>`_ for details on starting and operating the containers.
+       See `Docker Container Basics <./docker-container-basics.md>`_ for details on starting and operating the containers.
     ```

 The properties are visible in the Control Panel at _Configuration_ &rarr; _Server Administration_ &rarr; _Properties_ &rarr; _Portal Properties_.

 ### Using a Portal Properties File

-You can override a DXP container's Portal Properties using a `portal-ext.properties` file.
+You can override a container's Portal Properties using a `portal-ext.properties` file.
 This example uses a [bind mount](./providing-files-to-the-container.md).

 1. Create a host folder and a subfolder called `files`.